curious-containers/cc-server/docs/admin.rst

    # IP and PORT of the Swarm Manager will be printed by the script after the installation is done.
    bash setup.sh

-   # Source the variables of connect.sh to connect the your docker-engine to the Swarm Manager
+   # Source the variables of connect.sh to connect the Docker client to the Swarm Manager
    source connect.sh

    # Take a look at the Swarm installation